plurid/state-share-image/README.md

 This string of characters, the `URL`, can be used to identify the current location for ourselves at a later time (by saving it letter-for-letter in a record, somewhat misnamed, bookmark), or we can share it with others by copy-pasting.

 However, the Internet is not `like` a real-reality place, where a location (say, the marketplace of a small town) appears the same to whomever visits it.
 The Internet is dynamic, and even more, it is stateful.
-The same address (`URL`) might look entirely different from one user to another.
+The same address (`URL`) might look entirely different from one user to another, or to the same user at a different time.

 What changes the look and even the behavior of a certain `URL` is the state.
 The state can be a `JavaScript Object` which initializes the page when we first see it, and then changes according to our interactions.
 It could look like this